Agent API (window.midas)

 // result.data: { datasetId: 'ds_...', name: 'data', rowCount: 100, columnCount: 5 }

 Use the name property in options to specify the dataset name after import.
 When omitted, the name is inferred from the URL.
-If a dataset with the same name already exists, the method returns a DATASET_ALREADY_EXISTS error.
+If a dataset with the same name (case-insensitive) already exists, the method returns a DATASET_ALREADY_EXISTS error.
 Set options.overwrite to true to replace the existing dataset in place (ID preserved). importFromURL / importFromBuffer can overwrite primary datasets as well (unlike derived methods, which reject such cases with NAME_CONFLICT).
+The returned columnCount matches the number of columns in the source file.
+The internal row number column (Row#) added by MIDAS is not included in the count.

 URL validation and security restrictions apply.
 Only HTTP/HTTPS protocols are allowed, and access to cloud metadata endpoints is blocked.
 Warnings are issued for URLs not in the trusted URL list.
 If "Block connections to untrusted domains" is enabled in settings, untrusted URLs result in an error.
 See Privacy and Security for details.